-I was invited by Visit Holland to spend some time in Eindhoven, exploring the concepts immersed into the everyday culture in Eindhoven and uncover how these aid both local consumers and visitors to the city.
+I was invited by Visit Holland to spend some time shopping in Eindhoven’s innovative retailers, exploring the new concepts immersed into the everyday culture in Eindhoven to uncover how these aid both local consumers and visitors to the city.

-Read on to discover more about Eindhoven’s innovative restaurants and retailers as well as where to stay in Eindhoven.
+I spent one day in Eindhoven to find out more about the innovative restaurants and retailers, as well as things to do in Eindhoven!

 Smart City Eindhoven: A hub of design & technology

 In 1891 electrical company Philips was founded in Eindhoven, creating a new world of possibilities for Dutch design.
 My first glimpse of Eindhoven was seeing the incredible design of the station, which looks like an old-fashioned Philips radio, complete with frequency display, speaker, antenna and dialling wheel.

 The industrial area surrounding the Philips buildings became known as The Forbidden City, as scientists worked on highly classified projects, developing everything from medical equipment to creating the first radio player.

 As a fan of Dutch DJs Tiesto, Martin Garrix and Hardwell (having seen their sets live at EDC, MK Bowl Milton Keynes) I was also interested to learn that Eindhoven is also the home of the original components used to form electronic music.